flutter-news-app-full-source-code/.github/profile/README.md

 # Your Full-Stack Flutter News App - Ready to Launch

 This is the complete source code for a full-stack news application.
-You get everything you need—**backed by extensive documentation**—to deploy and manage your own news platform: a feature-rich Flutter mobile app for Android & iOS, a powerful web-based admin dashboard, and a scalable backend API server.
+You get everything you need to deploy and manage your own news platform: a feature-rich Flutter mobile app for Android & iOS, a powerful web-based admin dashboard, and a scalable backend API server.

 ---